Skip to main content

 Mole Poblano Restaurant

 Tamales — masa lovingly wrapped in cornhusks or banana leaves — are a year-round favorite throughout Mexico, Central America and South America.
-In the South 9th Street Italian Market, bright Mole Poblano does an incredible variation on tamales soaked in their titular sauce.

 Where: Mole Poblano Restaurant, 1144 S. 9th Street, Philadelphia, PA